hmahdavifar/gtp-controller/README.rst

       xml.dom.minidom
       threading

-Before starting there are 3 configuration file's that needs to be changes based on your desired topology.
+Before starting there are 3 configuration file's that needs to be changes based on your desired topology.:
       in clients.json add client list that you need to connect to EPC. in controller.txt insert your sgw and pgw names and other config(names need to be written in this format 'sw'+intiger e.g. 'sw1') in controller.txt you need to fill out your odl controller information.